 Apply the missed dose as soon as you remember it.
 However, if it is almost time for your next scheduled application, skip the missed dose and continue your regular dosing schedule.
-Do not apply extra diclofenac gel (Voltaren) or liquid (Pennsaid) to make up for a missed dose.
+Do not apply extra diclofenac gel (Voltaren Arthritis Pain) or topical solution (Pennsaid) to make up for a missed dose.

 What side effects can this medication cause?